RJHudspith/GLU/README.md

 File conversion : Support for ILDG, Scidac, NERSC, HiRep, MILC, and CERN configuration files.
 Both reading and writing.

 Gauge fixing : Landau and Coulomb gauge fixing is possible.
 With binding to the FFTW library, Fourier Accelerated routines
-               for very fast gauge fixing have been implemented.
+               for very fast gauge fixing have been implemented with the NLCG (default) or FASD algorithms.

 Smearing : APE, STOUT and LOG with their hypercubically blocked variants HYP, HEX and HYL smearing routines are available.
            So is the computation of the STOUT and LOG Wilson flow.
 Inclusion of various rectangle coefficients is